 We aged scales from the same fish that were selected for stomach content analysis and used this information along with length-age relationships to assign individual fish an age (Quist et al. 2012).
 Methods for ageing scales and predicting age cohort for salmon without aged scales are outlined in Appendix C.

 We quantified the growth of juvenile salmon in sampling strata with adequate sample sizes of stream-rearing parr.
 We excluded age-2 Coho Salmon and age-1 Chinook Salmon from our analyses as these cohorts were anticipated to be almost exclusively pre-smolt outmigrants (Shields and Dupuis 2017) and sample sizes were small.
 Sample size for juvenile Chinook and Coho Salmon was variable across sampling events (range = 1 to 168 individuals per species/age cohort), due in part to the patchy distribution of fish across the landscape.
 We excluded iterations of n < 3 observations when segregated by age, species, and sample event due to small sample size.
 We also excluded cases where the mean fish weight declined between sampling events, suggesting outmigration of larger individuals (2 of 55 cases).
-After applying these inclusion standards 72% (108/150) of the total possible combinations of sample event, age, and species remained.
+After applying these inclusion standards, 72% (108/150) of the total possible combinations of sample event, age, and species remained.

 We examined the temporal and spatial scales at which fish growth patterns could be segregated and compared.
 First, we explored the possibility of grouping and averaging data from sites within each study watershed.
 We observed significant differences in daily mean temperature (Jun 1 to Aug 20) among sites within two of the four watersheds (the montane and main stem) (p < 0.05, Kruskal-Wallis) and elected to retain all sites as segregated locations in further analyses.